gotouerina/ComTools/README.md

 ## Convert MAF into PLINK format
 This function is under development.

+## Scripts
+Scripts that will help in analysis were included in "utils" folder.

+split_lst.pl was prepared to split "lst" format file into each chr.

+convert.pl was prepared to convert name in one gff3 according to a "nametxt".

 ## Cite
 Cite: Please cite website (https://github.com/gotouerina/ComTools) when you use this pipeline, there is no paper published now.